How to Write a Letter to Your Best Friend

 Include any photos or small items with your letter.
 This step is optional.
 You might want to include a photo of you and your best friend together at an event.
 Alternatively, you might want to give them a small item like a ring, sweets or something you made yourself like an origami fox.
 This will make your best friend feel even more special and appreciated.

-Step 8: Put letter into envelope
+Step 8: Put the letter into an envelope

 Put your letter into an envelope.
 On the envelope clearly include your best friend’s address, a stamp and a return address.
 If you don’t plan on using a post office to post the letter, you can just include your best friend’s name on the front and give it to them personally.